 A Lighter Alternative

-Foam concrete's lightweight properties make it ideal when large quantities are needed because it takes less energy and manpower to move between locations.
+Foam concrete's lightweight properties make it ideal when large quantities are needed because it takes less energy and manpower to move it between locations.
 It's also easier to cut than standard concrete, so it's perfect in situations where holes for wiring and pipe must be cut into the concrete.
 Foam concrete contains no toxic substances that might be harmful to the environment, making it an eco-friendly building material too.
 Because it consists of up to 80 percent air, it has excellent insulation, sound-absorbing and fire-resistant properties.

 Precast blocks of foam concrete are often used as insulating materials in roofs, walls and floors in residential and commercial buildings.
 Denser and more structurally sound forms made of sand, cement and foam work best in this capacity.
 Because it flows freely and spreads easily, foam concrete is also an ingenious solution to fill in gaps and voids of pretty much any size.
 This could be anything from a disused basement or cellar to some old pipes that need to be filled in.